kejn/free-book-claimer/README.md

 # free-book-claimer
 Selenium project allowing to automatically claim current free e-book at [PacktPub.com](https://www.packtpub.com/) using provided credentials.

+### :no_entry_sign: Not working anymore
+ReCAPTCHA was introduced in the claiming process.

 ## :notebook: How to use

 ### Download a web driver